Ankit Babu Adhikari: Dr Govinda K.C Anthem

 Ankit has released an anthem for Dr Govinda K.C. while he was in his 11th hunger-strike against Nepal's medical mafia.
 The song contributed to mass campaigns to his support on social media.
 The song Ma Govinda Banchu (I will be Govinda) explains what it means to be like Dr. Govinda K.C.

 Journalist

 He was a journalist with The Kathmandu Post and The Himalayan Times before switching into music.
 At the age of 19, he started his career as a correspondent covering crime, security, history and human rights.
 Before coming into music full-time, he was a copy-editor.
 He is also a co-producer of the critically acclaimed documentary Looking The Un-eyed Way.
 Produced with Pradeep Bashyal and Kumar Paudel, the documentary featured Deurupa Pandey, a 75-year-old blind woman from a village in the hills of Syangja district, who lived alone creating wonders about herself.

+Award and recognition

+In 2024, OnlineKhabar included the name of Ankit Babu Adhikari on the "40 under 40" influential youths list.

+In 2025, he was awarded the Tenzing-Hillary Award by the Government of Nepal for his contribution to promoting mountaineering and mountain tourism through the book Sherpa: Stories of Life and Death from the Forgotten Guardians of Everest.